← Back to 史記

 使

 In the fifth month, Grand Granary Superintendent Chunyu Gong of Qi had committed a crime and should be punished.
 The imperial prison arrested him, exiled him, and imprisoned him in Chang'an.
 The Grand Granary Duke had no sons but had five daughters.
 As the Grand Granary Duke was about to leave to meet his arrest, he cursed his daughters saying: 'You gave birth to children but not males.
 In an emergency they are not beneficial!'
 His youngest daughter, Tiying, wept in self-pity and followed her father to Chang'an.
 She submitted a memorial saying: 'My father served as an official, and all in Qi praised his incorruptible fairness.
 Now he has violated the law and should be punished.
 I grieve that the dead cannot return to life and the punished cannot be restored.
 Even if one wishes to correct one's faults and begin anew, there is no path.
 I wish to become an official maidservant to redeem my father's punishment and crime, enabling him to renew himself.'
-The memorial submitted to the emperor said that he pitied their intent and issued an edict: “I have heard that in the age of the Youyu clan, painted clothing and patterned caps served as punishment, yet the people did not transgress.”
+When the memorial was submitted to the emperor, he pitied and sympathized with her intent and then issued an edict, saying: 'Indeed I have heard that in the time of the Youyu clan, painted clothing and caps with differing patterns and robes served as punishment, yet the people did not offend.
 Why was that?
 It was supreme governance.
 Now the laws have three flesh punishments, yet adultery does not stop.
 Where does the blame lie?
-Is it not that my virtue is thin and my teachings are unclear?
+Is it not that my virtue is thin, and my teachings are unclear?
 I am deeply ashamed of myself.
-If the civilizing way is impure, the ignorant naturally fall into crime.
-The Odes say: 'The kind and amiable gentleman is the parent of the people.'
-Now when people have faults, teaching has not yet been applied but punishment is added?
+If the civilizing way is impure, ignorant people naturally fall into crime.
+The Odes say: 'The kind and amiable gentleman is the parent of the people.
+Now when people have faults, teaching has not yet been applied, but punishment is added?
 Some wish to reform themselves and do good, but no path is left to them.
 I grieve for them deeply.
-Indeed punishments reaching the severing of limbs and bodies, carving skin and flesh, never ceasing for a lifetime - how painfully suffering and lacking in virtue!
+Indeed, punishments that sever limbs and bodies, carve skin and flesh, and never cease for a lifetime are painfully cruel and lacking in virtue.
 How does this match the intention of being parents to the people!
 Let flesh punishments be eliminated.'

 25